moonstar-x/old-server-setup/docs/openvpn.md

 If there was no issues you'll be able to see a new interface called `tun0` when using `ifconfig`.
 If that isn't the case then most likely your server configuration is causing issues.

-To enable the service so the server autostarts on login:
+To enable the service so the server auto-starts on login:

     sudo systemctl enable openvpn@server